Smartlify07/formbuilder-demo/README.md

 - `data-[state=checked]:text-white`: Changes the checkmark color when checked.

 You can use this pattern with any Tailwind or custom utility class to fully control the visual state of your checkboxes.

+---

+## 🚀 Ready to Build Faster Forms?

+Skip the repetitive setup and focus on what matters.
+Our form builder gives you complete flexibility, customizability, and great developer experience out of the box.

+👉 **Check out the demo and get started now: [Form Builder Demo](https://formbuilder-demo.vercel.app)**

+---